-Instruction at the 55,000 square foot facility also includes courses for the Institute of Learning in Retirement (ILR), Adult Education, Personal Enrichment, Construction Management and general education credit courses.
-In 2013, courses at the Monroe Center garnered over 1800 enrollments.
+Instruction at the 55,000 square foot facility also includes courses for the Institute for Learning in Retirement (ILR), Adult Education, Personal Enrichment, Construction Management and general education credit courses.

-Building Trades labs include welding, plumbing, carpentry and HVAC classrooms designed to give students hands-on opportunities with equipment and situations they will encounter on the job.
+Building Trades labs include welding, plumbing and HVAC classrooms designed to give students hands-on opportunities with equipment and situations they will encounter on the job.

 Health Care classrooms support CNA and phlebotomy training.